Grand National Winner Trends

 The weight a horse carries is probably the most important statistical factor when analysing top class staying handicap chases.
 With the Grand National being the longest and toughest staying handicap chase this is made even more important.

 Grand National trends - horses carrying more than 11 stone 6lbs have tended to struggle but with the recent changes to the race perhaps horses with a high weight are beginning to become more favoured?
-That said, its still a huge task to carry big weights around Aintree Concentrate on runners carrying under 11st 7 lbs
+This thought was backed up with Many Clouds winning last years race.
+So it is no longer a case of ignoring horses on higher weights.

 Grand National Trends - Stamina